The Delivery of the Keys (year 2004)

-This gold medal of the Vatican was minted in 2002 and is the eleventh in the series.
-Continues the fourth trilogy about the life of Jesus.
+This gold medal of the Vatican was minted in 2004 and is the thirteenth in the series.

 Diameter: 35 mm.

 Coinage: 2000 copies, each coin has its own ID number stamped on the board.

 Packaging: purple leather case with golden emblem of the Vatican on the cover, wrapped in suede fabric.

 Certified warranty on parchment, confirming the authenticity and the specific number that identifies the gold medal.
 Signed by the Cardinal Edmun Casimir Szoka.

 Cost: EUR 980 - change in other currencies,